-District shows are held at the representative fairgrounds and start at 9:00 AM with check-in between 8:00 and 8:30 AM.
-However, the Chadron show will start at 10:00 AM with check-in between 9:00 and 9:30 AM.
+District shows are held at the representative fairgrounds and start at 9:00 AM with check-in between 7:30 and 8:00 AM.
 For more information about daily schedules, see the district horse show schedule.

 District Show Procedure

 At the beginning of each District 4-H Horse Show, individual works for both Pleasure and Horsemanship/Equitation will be conducted.
 Senior individual work will be first, followed immediately by junior individual work (before any group work is held).
+If less than 10 entries in a district class then individual group work may not be held and individuals will start directly with group work.
 Once all individual work is completed, group work will be done.
 Exhibitors must complete the group work to get an "official" ribbon placing and to be eligible to compete at the State 4-H Horse Expo.
 Youth must get a blue or purple to be eligible to compete at the State 4-H Horse Expo.
 All Hunter Under Saddle and Hunt Seat Equitation competition will be held and completed, prior to Western Pleasure and Horsemanship.
 Hunter Under Saddle and Hunt Seat Equitation will be the very first classes of the day.

 The arena will be set up with markers along each rail designating the gait the rider is to perform at each marker.
 Markers will be identified as Walk, Trot, Lope, Stop and Back.